-Recently we received an email from Travelodge.co.uk offering a Travelodge discount code that offers a first time 10% off discount code for vacation packages.
+Recently we received an email from Travelodge.co.uk offering a Travelodge discount code that offers a first time 10% off promo code for vacation packages.
 And we decided to take it.
 We booked a trip to one of, if not the, most historical city for coffee in the world: Vienna.
 We had a magical time, and learned a lot about our favorite brew along the way.

 Vienna, Austria’s Elegant Capital

 Think of Vienna and you probably think of music – perhaps the catchy and familiar tune of ‘The Blue Danube‘ by Johann Strauss.
 Vienna has long been considered to be the world capital of classical music, with more well-known composers having lived and worked here than in any other city.
 Statues of famous composers are all over the city, although the most well-known and most photogenic is the gilded statue of Johann Strauss in Stadtpark.

 Vienna still offers a wide range of music, including opera, baroque, classical and waltz performances which take place all over the city.
 Performances range from smaller concerts in churches, museums and other venues to concerts by the world-famous Vienna Philharmonic Orchestra.
 The famous New Year’s Concert is held in the city every January 1st and is considered to be one of the city’s great cultural experiences, although getting tickets for this prestigious event can be a challenge.

 Vienna’s City Center